berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

         (error "Unknown expression type -- EVAL" exp))))

+`mc-eval` is defined to do the work of underlying Scheme's `eval` to interpret Scheme's syntax rules and to decompose each call into the appropriate action.
 Don't worry if you don't understand it.
 We will go through this code step-by- step.

 ## What Does mc-eval Do?